Search

 We tested MMS by adding images and GIFs to messages.
 The switch from SMS to MMS was automatic.
 The setup felt simple and required no extra steps.

-We did not have to change the flow or learn a new setup just to attach media.
+We did not have to change our workflow or learn a new setup just to attach media.
 Klaviyo SMS also supports PNG, JPEG, and GIF files for MMS.

-So while the feature itself was great, the coverage was not broad.
+So while the feature didn’t have a significant setup burden, the coverage felt secondary.
 That meant we could use it for some audiences, but not treat it as a standard option for every market.
-MMS costs more credits than SMS, making it more expensive by design.
+MMS costs more than SMS per message, making it more expensive by design.

 We also noticed that larger MMS sends need more care.
 MMS throughput is slower than SMS, and campaigns can time out after around four hours.
 That makes MMS useful for richer messages, but not ideal for very large or time-sensitive blasts.